-The liquidity engine has been through user acceptance and simulation testing and review, while Barclays Internal Audit completed a pre-implementation review in 2021 and a post-implementation review in 2022.
+The liquidity engine is tested semi-annually, was subject to a post-implementation review by Internal Audit in 2022, and its functionality was demonstrated during a live system demonstration with the BoE in December 2023.
 The testing and assurance activities conducted supported a conclusion by Barclays that the Group's capabilities are effective and comply with the FiR Objective.

-5.2 Outcome 2: continuity and restructuring
+6.2 Outcome 2: continuity and restructuring

 Summary: Barclays has put in place arrangements designed to ensure that it is able to continue to do business through resolution and any post-stabilisation restructuring.
-These include modifying financial and operational contracts so that resolution does not result in their termination, and developing plans to preserve access to financial market infrastructures (FMIs).
-Building on its recovery planning activities and considerable restructuring experience, Barclays also has appropriate restructuring capabilities in place.
-As a result, Barclays considers that it complies with the objectives that together comprise Barclays' obligation to be able to continue to do business and restructure in resolution.
+These include modifying financial and operational contracts so that resolution does not result in their termination and developing plans to preserve access to financial market infrastructures (FMIs).
+Building on its recovery planning activities and considerable restructuring experience.
+Barclays also has appropriate restructuring capabilities in place.
+As a result, Barclays considers that it complies with the objectives that together comprise Barclays' obligation to be able to continue to do business and restructure in resolution, notwithstanding ongoing enhancements to ensure OCIR language is included in a wider range of supplier contracts and providing further detail on restructuring options.